Want More Precious Metals News? Subscribe to Our Podcast!

 Dan Norcini: Well, Mike thanks again.
 It is a pleasure to be with you on your show here.
 I appreciate the service for your audience out there.
 There's all these interesting articles interviews that you do, so thanks for having me, Mike.
 I appreciate that.

 Mike Gleason: Well, that will do it for this week.
 Thanks again to Dan Norcini.
-If you want to follow the fabulous market commentary and technical information that Dan put's out, just go to traderdan.com.
+If you want to follow the fabulous market commentary and technical information that Dan put's out, just go to traderdan.net.

 Check back next Friday for next weekly market wrap broadcast.
 Until then this has been Mike Gleason with Money Metals Exchange.
 Thanks for listening and have a great weekend everybody.